Last Update: April 23, 2023

 3.2 What information do we collect from Survey Senders?

-As a Survey Sender, you are also a User, and we collect and use your information as described in chapter 2 above.
+As a Survey Sender, we collect and use your information as described in chapter 2 above.
 Additionally, we collect the following information from you while you use our service:

 - Recipient data: zenloop allows you to import your Survey Recipients’ personal information (for instance, email addresses), so that you can easily invite Survey Recipients to take surveys, and later analyze their results.
 We will store and process this data exclusively as data processor on your behalf and at your direction.